Erasmus+ traineeship grant

 Traineeship at a higher education institution

 If you do your traineeship at a higher education institution, it is important to make it clear that you are there as a trainee and not studying.
 You may not take courses or credits at the host institution during your traineeship.
+Also, if you do a traineeship as part of your degree project, the main aim cannot be to write your thesis.

 - EU institutions and other EU bodies including specialised agencies (see link below)